ramontayag/bit_wallet/README.md

     address = account.addresses.new
     address.address # 8hdsakdjh82d9327ccb64642c - the address hash
     account.send_amount 5.5, to: '8hdsakdjh82d9327ccb64642c' # sends 5.5 bitcoin to the address
+    account.total_received # returns the total amount received by the account address.total_received # returns the total amount received by the address

 ## Contributing